What You Should Know Before Taking Kava For Anxiety

 According to the American Botanical Council, unless otherwise prescribed, you should not exceed more than 60-20 milligrams of kavapyrones, regardless of the preparation, and not for more than three months' duration, again, unless you are medically advised otherwise.

 What Are The Side Effects And Adverse Risks?

-Some experts say that with regular, as-directed use at normal dosages, kava is generally safe and side effects are not common, and are generally mild, with a few exceptions.
+Some experts say that with regular, as-directed by doctor use at normal dosages, kava is generally safe and side effects are not common, and are generally mild, with a few exceptions.
 Adverse effects may include stomach pain or gastrointestinal upset, rash, headaches, dizziness, and fatigue.
 Long-term use of high doses can cause dry, scaly or yellowing skin, dark urine, and heavy use has been associated with heart problems and eye irritation.

 You should not drive or operate heavy machinery when taking kava, even at the prescribed dosage, because it may cause drowsiness, and impair judgment or affect motor reflexes.

 There have been reports of hepatitis or liver damage, even liver failure, although these appear to be rare, and possibly related to a quality control issue at the manufacturing level.
 Still, in 2002, the Food and Drug Administration (FDA) issued a warning about the potential risks of liver damage associated with taking kava.
 It is still legal in the U.S., but it has been banned in several countries, including Canada and Great Britain.

 It's important to remember that kava has been used for hundreds of years in the Pacific Islands, seemingly without these significant side effects.
 Perhaps this is because of the formulation and preparation method the Pacific Islanders use - water-soluble extract from the peeled root of the kava plant.